EfficientPhys: Enabling Simple, Fast and Accurate Camera-Based Vitals Measurement: Method

 \textbf{Normalization Module.} Existing neural methods all require different levels of preprocessing before providing the visual representation to the network to learn the underlying relationship between skin pixels and cardiac pulse signal.
 For instance, The state-of-the-art networks Dual-GAN \cite{lu2021dual} and CVD \cite{niu2020video} proposed a hand-crafted spatial-temporal representations called STMaps.
 These preprocessed representations are generated for each video frame and includes steps of detecting 81 facial landmark points, extracting a set of region of interest (ROI) combinations ($2^n -1$ where n is the number of ROIs, n=6) using these landmarks, and averaging pixel values in both the RGB and YUV color spaces, multiplying the 63 ROI combinations with the six channels.
 These modules not only add significant computational burden (Table~\ref{tab:latency} shows that Dual-GAN's preprocessing module takes 275ms per frame) but also make the system more challenging to implement and deploy on real-world computing systems such as mobile devices.

 One of the goals of EfficientPhys is to remove these preprocessing modules completely and provide a one-stop solution.
-To achieve such simplicity and deployability, we propose a custom normalization module, which can perform motion modeling between every two consecutive frames and normalization to reduce the lighting and motion noise.
+To achieve such simplicity and deployability, we propose a custom normalization module, which can perform motion modeling between every two consecutive RGB raw frames and normalization to reduce the lighting and motion noise.
 More specifically, the proposed normalization module includes a difference layer and a batchnorm layer.
 The difference layer (e.g., torch.diff) computes the first forward difference along the temporal axis of the raw video frames, by subtracting every two adjacent frames.
-To provide optical basis in our work, equation \ref{eq:1} illustrates the optical grounding of difference frame where $\pmb{D}_k(t)$ of every two consecutive frames where $I(t)$ is the luminance intensity which is modulated by the specular reflection $\pmb{v}_s(t)$ and the diffuse reflection $\pmb{v}_d(t)$ as well as optical sensor's quantization noise $\pmb{v}_n(t)$.
+Performing motion modeling between every two consecutive frames and normalization is more like a high-pass filtering and can help reduce the global noise from lighting and motion noise, while maintaining the subtle changes from PPG.
+To provide optical basis in our work, equation \ref{eq:1} illustrates the optical grounding of difference frame where $\pmb{D}_k(t)$ of every two consecutive frames. $I(t)$ is the luminance intensity which is modulated by the specular reflection $\pmb{v}_s(t)$ and the diffuse reflection $\pmb{v}_d(t)$ as well as the optical sensor's quantization noise $\pmb{v}_n(t)$.